The Continuum advantage.

 Directions and protocol.

 Caution: Keep out of reach of children.
 Not for human consumption.
-May cause eye and skin irritation.
-Contains proprietary phosphate removers, if ingested drink water, seek medical attention immediately.
+Contains non-pathogenic microbes.
 If in eyes flush with water, if irritation continues, seek medical attention.